MetaLabs-inc/react-native-vimeo-iframe/README.md

 Library to render videos in a React Native app as a webview.
 This component allows you to embed a video in your app and listen actions.

+!!!
+WARNING !!!
+If don't works anyway, just copy the two files in the /src (index.ts, types.ts) into your project folder (of your choice), import them and use it!

 ## Installation
 1. Go through the instructions for installing the `React Native Webview` library: https://github.com/react-native-webview/react-native-webview.